How Auction Pricing and Positional Scarcity % Work -- Value Based Drafting in Fantasy Football Auction Drafts

 Value-Based Drafting Already Provides A Kind of Optimum… for Auctions.

-Let’s start with a basic premise.
+Let’s start with a basic premise of using Value-over-baseline calculations.
 One of the neat interpretations of VBD theory is this: The auction price should scale directly with player Value over Baseline.
 That’s pretty cool, because it’s so simple.

 • If it’s not already obvious, this is because you’re buying into “excess points” at each position.